Attempts to claim Bir Tawil as a sovereign state: Dwain Coward

 In 2021, Dwain Coward, a barrister from South London, claimed the territory of Bir Tawil.
 Coward established a company in Sudan to further his efforts.
 Coward stated that the goal of his operation was to put legislation in place to protect the territory from mercury pollution by gold miners and dismantle the regional mining black market.

 Reactions

 The United Nations has not recognized any of the claimants as Bir Tawil's legitimate ruler.
 A spokesman for the UN secretary-general told The Washington Post that the UN's role did not include defining a country's borders.
 The Washington D.C. embassies of Egypt and Sudan did not respond to comments requested by Al Jazeera.

 The local population, notably some groups of the nomadic Ababda people who do cross this area, have reacted unfavorably to attempts to claim their lands over the internet.
-While they mostly welcomed rare visitors, they are also armed well enough to repel foreign occupiers.
+While they mostly welcomed rare visitors, they also claim to be armed well enough to repel foreign occupiers.